-To consolidate its contribution and enrich innovation and application opportunities, the RAD continues to work at developing a collaborative network with public entities and specialized research groups, notably the NRCC.
+To consolidate its contribution and to enrich the opportunities for innovation and application of innovations, the RAD works at developing a collaborative network with public entities and specialized research groups, notably the National Research Council Canada (NRCC).
 The RAD is also working at developing an experience exchange network with public infrastructure owners such as Public Services and Procurement Canada (PSPC).